gcmt-group/sod/README.md

 ## Running SOD

-- We recommend to create a new folder (say FOLDER_NAME) for each application.
+- We recommend to create a new folder (say FOLDER_NAME) for each sod project.
 This will be referred to as the working directory.

 - In FOLDER_NAME, you must create a file named *INSOD* which contains all the information for running the combinatorics part of the program.
-Use the *INSOD* file given in one of the examples.
+Use the *INSOD* file given in one of the examples as a template.
 The file is self-explanatory.
 The format of this file is rigid, so keep the same number of blank lines.

 - In FOLDER_NAME, you must also include a file named SGO with the matrix-vector representations of the symmetry operators.
 First check if your space group is included in the ROOTSOD/sod(version)/sgo library; if this is the case, just copy the file into your working directory, under the name SGO: